NLnetLabs/routinator/source/manual-page.rst

 .. option:: --disable-rrdp

       If this option is present, RRDP is disabled and only rsync will be used.

+.. option:: --rrdp-fallback-time=seconds

+      Sets  the  time  in seconds since a last successful update of an RRDP repository before Routinator falls back to using rsync.
+The default is 3600 seconds.

 .. option:: --rrdp-timeout=seconds